CBD for Dogs with Cancer

 When to Not Use CBD for Dogs

-Use with caution in dogs with a history of elevated liver enzymes or liver disease.
+Use CBD with caution in dogs with a history of elevated liver enzymes or pre-existing liver disease, because it tends to elevate ALK phosphate levels, a liver marker.
 We don’t yet know why ALK phosphate levels are increased with CBD use, but other liver values aren’t changed.
 Until we know more about how this may or may not be affecting the liver, it’s best to use with caution.
-Your veterinarian will want to monitor your dog’s liver values, for example.11
+For example, your veterinarian will want to monitor your dog’s liver values.11

 In humans, CBD has been found to interact with a variety of drugs.
 CBD should be used with caution if your dog is taking:12